 If a Group A command is in progress (not fully completed), do not start another command in Group A, B, C, or D. However, during the internally self-timed portion of Group B commands, any command in Group C can be executed.
-The Group B commands using Buffer 1 must use Group C commands using Buffer 2 and vice versa.
+The Group B commands using Buffer 1 use Group C commands with Buffer 2, and vice versa.
 Finally, during the internally self-timed portion of a Group D command, execute only the Status Register Read command.